protoporos/alternative-world/README.md

 This is an open project for people, who not only imagine a better world, but who are willing to create such a world.
 This world should meet all human needs while staying inside planetary boundaries.
 We are convinced that by creating such a new system, we can replace the old obsolete one, that since it started propagating from the west crushs the whole world.
+> *“You never change things by fighting the existing reality.
+To change something, build a new model that makes the existing model obsolete.”* - Buckminster Fuller

 ## CHARACTERISTICS
 But what do we want to achieve with this project?